DeltaNumeric/clavis/README.md

 ## Notes:
 * The password field must be of length 16.
   * If it is longer, it will be truncated
-  * If it shorter, it will be right-padded by '*'
+  * If it shorter, it will be right-padded by 'x'
 * Clavis must be run from the **root** of your repo.
 * Currently only supported by Python 3